3rd Trimester

 • The nervous system is developed enough to control some body functions

-• If born now, baby would have a good chance of survival with some initial medical support
+• If born now, baby would have a good chance of survival with initial medical support

 Your baby is about the size of a large aubergine